Insper/mlops/content/modules/04-int01/faq.md

 1. *Who will play the role of interviewer?*

-    ou and your partner will alternate, sometimes being the interviewer, sometimes being the interviewee.
+    You and your partner will alternate, sometimes being the interviewer, sometimes being the interviewee.

 1. *Should the interviewer create questions on the fly?*